Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 variables or command line arguments.
-As explained above, due to the strict encryption policies enforced by the Azure Batch service, these credentials would never pose a risk to be exposed on their own, however, tools such as the Azure Portal, Azure Batch Explorer, Azure CLI or Azure PowerShell cmdlets can expose these credentials because command lines and environment variables are decrypted by the Azure Batch service and sent over HTTPS back to the user so that they may be viewable for status monitoring and diagnosis.
-Again, there is no risk for exposure to other parties while in-transit, however, they can be viewed once the data reaches the point of display - be it the web browser displaying the Azure Portal or the Azure Batch Explorer UI for example.
+As explained above, due to the strict encryption policies enforced by the Azure Batch service, these credentials would never pose a risk to be exposed on their own, however, tools such as the Azure Portal, Batch Labs, Azure CLI or Azure PowerShell cmdlets can expose these credentials because command lines and environment variables are decrypted by the Azure Batch service and sent over HTTPS back to the user so that they may be viewable for status monitoring and diagnosis.
+Again, there is no risk for exposure to other parties while in-transit, however, they can be viewed once the data reaches the point of display - be it the web browser displaying the Azure Portal or the Batch Labs UI for example.

 The question for you is, does this matter or not?
 Is there a risk of credential leakage by means of these UI or command line display mechanisms?